 Major championship golf courses are special.
 They’re even more special when the general public can get a tee time.
-You can do just that at Harbor Shores in Benton Harbor, Mich., which will host the KitchenAid Senior PGA Championship for the fourth time in six years in May 2018.
+You can do just that at Harbor Shores in Benton Harbor, Mich., which will host the KitchenAid Senior PGA Championship for the fourth time in six years this week.

 GETTING THERE: If you’re visiting Harbor Shores from out of town, here’s your best bet to get there – either fly into South Bend, Ind., and rent a car for a 35-mile drive into Benton Harbor, or choose a Chicago airport and then plan on a 90-mile trek around Lake Michigan.
 With so few direct flights into South Bend, Chicago is a decent option to avoid a lengthy layover in another city.